jngaravitoc/MW-LMC-SCF/outline.md

     - Check Coefficients computation if there is a bug in the code.
     - Compute coefficients in parallel.
 Run the code done in Heidelberg with Adrian on ocelote and desktop.
 Decide if something else needs to be done on this end.
     - Read Weinberg's variance theory.
+    - A code to generate halos IC's fast.

+  - Week 2-3 ():
+    - Write document with the summary of the findings from the number of terms.
+    - Compute energy.
+    - Implement the weighting scheme from Weinberg's 93.